enkidevs/curriculum/zapier/introduction/first-zap/zap-editor-1.md

 ---
 ## Content

 Let's say that you want to receive a direct message on Slack every time a row in one of your spreadsheets is added or updated.
-Go to the [Explore page](https://zapier.com/apps/integrations/), select Google Sheets and Slack and choose `'Post a new message to Slack whenever a Google Sheets row is updated'`.
+Go to the [Explore page](https://zapier.com/apps/integrations/), select Google Sheets and Slack and choose `Post a new message to Slack whenever a Google Sheets row is updated`.

-After clicking on the `"Use this Zap"` button[1], you will be presented with the following screen:
+After clicking on the `Use this Zap` button[1], you will be presented with the following screen:

 ![google-sheets-link](https://img.enkipro.com/52b49f072104e1b18500232348d02d18.png)